Ladybirds Class

 We use 'Tapestry' as a key tool to share our children's learning with their parents and carers at home.
 At the start of the year, our families have the opportunity to sign up to this online platform.
 They are then able to receive key updates about their child's learning each week, as we share comments, videos and photos of their progress and achievements.
 Permission Slips for this can be found in the downloads section at the bottom of this webpage and also here: Consent Letter 1 / Consent Letter 2

-Transition: Key Information for our New Starters in Reception - September 2022:
+Transition: Key Information for our New Starters in Reception - September 2023:

 We have a clear focus on transition at our school because we want our children to flourish, becoming confident and happy members of our school community.
 Therefore, we offer numerous opportunities for our children and their families to get to know our school so that they can begin to build those key positive relationships with their teaching team.
-These include ‘Stay and Play’ sessions, ‘Home / School Visits’ and many more essential experiences.
-These are held in the Summer term to welcome children and carers into their new learning environment well in advance of the September start, as we recognise the how important it is to look forward to schooling over the Summer holidays, rather than feeling anxious about joining us.

 Documents